James Willmott-Brown: Initial stints and rape

-Reintroduction
+Reintroduction (2017)

 Boyde reprised his role as Willmott-Brown in September 2017 and the actor expressed his delight at returning to the serial.
 Willmott-Brown returns to overpower Albert Square, the show's setting, and destroy "everything and anyone in their way".
 Duncan Lindsay of the Metro reported that his return storyline would centre around "power, control, money and revenge" as well as confronting Kathy, who Willmott-Brown cites as the person who destroyed his life.

 The characters of Fi Browning (Lisa Faulkner) and Josh Hemmings (Eddie Eyre), who joined the show in 2017, were revealed as Willmott-Brown's children.
 Faulkner's character was explained as Willmott-Brown's daughter, Sophie Willmott-Brown, who appeared in the serial in 1987 and 1992 as a child, portrayed by Natasha Knight.
 Adam Astill was recast in the role of Willmott-Brown's son, Luke Willmott-Brown, (now Luke Browning), who previously appeared, portrayed by Henry Povey, alongside his sister.
 The build-up to Willmott-Brown's return began when Max Branning (Jake Wood) returned to the serial after being falsely imprisoned for the murder of Lucy Beale (Hetti Bywater).
 Max agrees with Willmott-Brown's plans as he is unaware of his past and understands that he is a "wronged man".
 Of his return, Boyde said: "I'm delighted to immerse myself once more in the fascinating world of soap land."
 Willmott-Brown made an unannounced departure on 28 December 2017, alongside Fi and brother-in-law Hugo Browning (Simon Williams) at the conclusion of their storyline.